sileverfall/PyNL/README.md

 # PyNL
-There are  some NL exercise with python.
+There are  some NL exercises with python.